-A related phenomenon is that of the 11-yr solar cycle.
-Does the tropical Pacific respond with a La Niña-like or an El Niño-like pattern during solar maximum, when the solar radiation is about 0.1% stronger than during solar minimum?
-Because the time scales for tropical convection and for ENSO responses are much shorter than both 11 yr and the multidecadal scale of greenhouse gas increases, these mechanisms in the equatorial Pacific should be equally applicable to the two phenomena.
-A recent series of papers by Meehl and Arblaster (2009), Meehl et al. (2009), Van Loon and Meehl (2008), and Van Loon et al. (2007) shows that the equatorial Pacific responds in a prominent symmetric cold-ENSO-like pattern during the northern winter season of the peak solar year, as compared with climatology.
-The mechanism proposed by the authors is a variant of the "ocean thermostat" mechanism of Clement et al. (1996), with an additional detail of positive cloud feedback: A basinwide radiative heating will preferentially heat the eastern Pacific, which is more cloud-free because of the colder SST.
-The authors suggested that the increased evaporation does not locally form clouds but is instead transported by the surface easterlies to the western Pacific and that the Walker circulation is strengthened instead of weakened, keeping the eastern Pacific cloud-free.
-Meehl et al. (2009) proposed this as an amplifying mechanism for the response to solar forcing.
-The referenced work of Gleisner and Thejll (2003) appears to support a strengthened Walker circulation.
-However, Coughlin and Tung (2006) have showed that the Gleisner and Thejll results were problematic.
+A related phenomenon is that of the 11-year solar cycle.
+Does the tropical Pacific respond with a La Niña-like or an El Niño-like pattern during solar max, when the solar radiation is about 0.1% stronger than during solar min?
+Since the time scales for tropical convection and for ENSO responses are much shorter than both 11 years and the multidecadal scale of greenhouse gas increases, these mechanisms in the equatorial Pacific should be equally applicable to the two phenomena.
+Recently there is a series of papers, by Meehl and Arblaster [2009]; Meehl et al. [2009]; Van Loon and Meehl [2008]; Van Loon et al. [2007], showing that the equatorial Pacific responds in a prominent symmetric cold-ENSO-like pattern during the northern winter season of the peak solar year, as compared to climatology.
+The mechanism proposed by the authors is a variant of the "ocean thermostat" mechanism of Clement et al. [1996], with an additional detail of positive cloud feedback: A basin-wide radiative heating will preferentially heat the eastern Pacific, which is more cloud-free because of the colder SST.
+The authors suggested that the increased evaporation does not locally form clouds but is instead transported by the surface easterlies to the western Pacific, and that the Walker circulation is strengthened instead of weakened, keeping the eastern Pacific cloud-free.

+Meehl et al. [2009] proposed this as an amplifying mechanism for the response to solar forcing.
+The referenced work of Gleisner and Thejll [2003] appear to support a strengthened Walker circulation.
+However, Coughlin and Tung [2006] have showed that the Gleisner and Thejll results was problematic.